Volodymyr-M/docs/_includes/main.md

 ## Cloud support

 Ingantt can create, open and save local files on your device.
-If you choose, on some platforms you can sign in to your Google account to be able to open and save files on your Google Drive.
+If you choose, you can sign in to your Google account to be able to open and save files on your Google Drive.

 ## Platform support